developdwp/developdwp/README.md

 * Download and Install Node.js
 * In terminal; Install Angular CLI --> $ npm install -g @angular/cli@13         #Angular 13
 * Testing the installation of Angular CLI --> $ ng version
-* Create New Angular Application --> $ ng new helloWorld For the Query “Would you like to add Angular Routing?” type Yes.
+* Create New Angular Application --> $ ng new helloWorld <br>
+For the Query “Would you like to add Angular Routing?” type Yes. <br>
-For the Query “Which style sheet format would you like to choose?” move your cursor to point to “CSS” and click enter.
+For the Query “Which style sheet format would you like to choose?” move your cursor to point to “CSS” and click enter. <br>
 * Serve Angular Application --> $ cd helloWorld --> $ ng serve
 * Running the Hello-World Application --> http://localhostž4200
 *![Capture d’écran 2022-01-15 à 10 31 03](https://user-images.githubusercontent.com/64360591/149616951-55b60ce4-7cd0-4146-aa83-934b6af3bde3.png)